Time Management Techniques - Complete Guide for 2026

 Start Simple

 Begin with one technique.
 Pomodoro or time blocking are easiest to start.
+Don't try to implement everything at once - you'll get overwhelmed and quit.

 Track Your Time

 For one week, log how you spend time.
 You'll discover patterns and time wasters.
+Use a simple spreadsheet or time tracking app.

 Identify Your Prime Hours

 When are you most focused?
 Schedule important work during those times.
+For most people, this is 2-4 hours after waking.

 Protect Your Focus